DanielKasparek/banananeopardy/README.md

 # Banananeopardy

-A small MicroPython-based quiz / buzzer server that runs on a Raspberry Pi Pico 2W and serves a simple web-based frontend.
+A MicroPython-based quiz / buzzer server that runs on a Raspberry Pi Pico 2W and serves a web-based frontend.
 Works without internet so you can play wherever you are!

 The hardware of the project contains buzzers in the shape of bananas to have an ergonomic feel!

-This repository contains the Pico-side WebSocket server and a minimal web client (in the `web/` folder) used to play a Jeopardy-like buzzer game.
+This repository contains the Pico-side WebSocket server and a web client (in the `web/` folder) used to play a Jeopardy-like buzzer game.

 ## Features